-And God blessed the seventh day, and sanctified it: because that in it He had rested from all His work which God created and made.
+And God blessed the seventh day and made it holy, because on it He rested from all the work of creating that He had done.

 Genesis 2:3

 God designed an essential pattern for rest and renewal.

 SABBATH:

 Seventh day, a day of religious observance and abstinence from work, originally commanded by God in the Law to be kept from Friday evening to Saturday evening